 The extremely high frequency of hemoglobin disorders compared with other monogenic diseases reflects natural selection mediated by the relative resistance of carriers against Plasmodium falciparum malaria, with a high frequency of consanguineous marriages in many countries.
 Gene drift and founder effects are other reasons that thalassemias are most frequent in southeastern and southern Asia, the Middle East, the Mediterranean countries, and North and Central Africa.
-However, as a result of mass migrations of populations from high-prevalence areas, thalassemias are now encountered in most countries, including the United States, Canada, Australia, South America, and Northern Europe.[10]
+However, as a result of mass migrations of populations from high-prevalence areas, thalassemias are now encountered in most countries, including the United States, Canada, Australia, South America, and Northern Europe [10].

-Anemia in thalassemia major is so severe that long-term blood transfusions are usually required for survival.[11]
+Anemia in thalassemia major is so severe that long-term blood transfusions are usually required for survival [11].
 With regular transfusions, patients can live longer.
-However, each milliliter of transfused blood contains ∼1 mg of iron, thus receipt of a unit of packed red cells typically results in the deposition of 200 mg of iron ultimately in the tissues following red cell senescence. it is more than 100 times the quantity absorbed from the diet daily.[12]
+However, each milliliter of transfused blood contains ∼1 mg of iron, thus receipt of a unit of packed red cells typically results in the deposition of 200 mg of iron ultimately in the tissues following red cell senescence. it is more than 100 times the quantity absorbed from the diet daily [12].
 This paradoxical increase in iron absorption despite systemic iron overload probably reflects the release of erythroid factors during the cellular apoptosis associated with ineffective erythropoiesis that inhibits hepcidin production by the liver.
-Hepcidin is a 25-amino-acid peptide hormone that negatively regulates iron flow into the plasma by inhibiting the absorption of dietary iron, the release of iron from macrophages, and the release of stored iron from hepatocytes.[13] consequently, The negative impact of regular transfusion is chronic iron burden, which can lead to growth retardation, pallor, jaundice, brown pigmentation of the skin, poor musculature, genu valgum, hepatosplenomegaly, leg ulcers, development of masses from extramedullary hematopoiesis, and skeletal changes that result from expansion of the bone marrow.
-These skeletal changes include deformities of the long bones of the legs, typical craniofacial changes, and osteoporosis.[14-16].
-In untreated children, characteristic bone changes appear, such as thinning of the cortex of long bones, widening of medullary spaces, bossing of skull, widening of diploic spaces, and prominence of the upper incisors and separation of orbit.[17][18]
+Hepcidin is a 25-amino-acid peptide hormone that negatively regulates iron flow into the plasma by inhibiting the absorption of dietary iron, the release of iron from macrophages, and the release of stored iron from hepatocytes [13].
+Consequently, the negative impact of regular transfusion is chronic iron burden, which can lead to growth retardation, pallor, jaundice, brown pigmentation of the skin, poor musculature, genu valgum, hepatosplenomegaly, leg ulcers, development of masses from extramedullary hematopoiesis, and skeletal changes that result from expansion of the bone marrow.
+These skeletal changes include deformities of the long bones of the legs, typical craniofacial changes, and osteoporosis [14-16].
+In untreated children, characteristic bone changes appear, such as thinning of the cortex of long bones, widening of medullary spaces, bossing of skull, widening of diploic spaces, and prominence of the upper incisors and separation of orbit [17,18].

 Considerable morbidity in older patients results from bone disease due to osteopenia and osteoporosis, which is often accompanied by disabling pain and fractures.
 The pathogenesis is complex and multifactorial.
-Bone marrow expansion due to ineffective erythropoiesis, endocrine dysfunction, and complications of treatment all contribute to the condition.
-[19]Overly vigorous chelation is associated with deferoxamine-induced bone dysplasia, which can slow growth velocity in children and maybe only partially reversible.
-[20]Bone disease management includes the careful monitoring of chelation, lifestyle adjustments (increased calcium intake and physical activity and refraining from smoking), hormonal therapy, and vitamin D therapy.
-Osteoclast inhibitors such as bisphosphonates have the potential to reduce bone resorption and may be a valuable treatment approach, but further study is required before the routine use of these drugs can be recommended.[19]
+Bone marrow expansion due to ineffective erythropoiesis, endocrine dysfunction, and complications of treatment all contribute to the condition [19].
+Overly vigorous chelation is associated with deferoxamine-induced bone dysplasia, which can slow growth velocity in children and maybe only partially reversible [20].
+Bone disease management includes the careful monitoring of chelation, lifestyle adjustments (increased calcium intake and physical activity and refraining from smoking), hormonal therapy, and vitamin D therapy.
+Osteoclast inhibitors such as bisphosphonates have the potential to reduce bone resorption and may be a valuable treatment approach, but further study is required before the routine use of these drugs can be recommended [19].

+Insert the aim of the study